Adjusting the Focus on Somali-Americans: 'First Person Plural' and 'Muslim Youth Voices'

 Eric Tretbar's First Person Plural and PBS' shorts Muslim Youth Voices both offer new representations of Somali-Americans.
 A significant contribution, given the Islamophobic frameworks that structure most cinema, television, and popular culture in general.

 Omar (his name has been changed for anonymity) sets up a computer, a stack of forms, some pens, and a mini blue flag with a white star on a table in the corner of the Starbucks on 25th and Riverside in Minneapolis.
-The iconic Riverside apartments squat in the near distance towering out of the Cedar-Riverside neighborhood, home of the largest Somali diasporic community not only in the United States but also in the world.
+The iconic Riverside apartments squat in the near distance towering out of the Cedar-Riverside neighborhood, home of the largest Somali diasporic community in the United States.
 Starbucks' proximity to these high-rises of over 8,000 people makes it a hub where many Somali elders and male youth congregate throughout the day exchanging pleasantries and gossip from both near and afar.

 Omar sits down at the table and explains to me that he was a refugee of the Somalian Civil War during the early '90s and set up a free service for recent refuges to help them navigate various challenges they confront when first arriving to the United States like using public transportation, finding employment, locating housing, and learning English.
 When I question him how Starbucks allows him to set up within it, he shrugs his shoulders and offers a wide disarming smile as if no other possibility is an option.
 He adds matter-of-factly, "I have partners who set up other tables at nearby Starbucks so we can reach different groups of people."